jebasteenD/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-# A simple game using while, if, input and funtion
+# A simple game using while, if, input and function